-(g) Broker agrees that this Agreement and any communications using the Website will be deemed to be legally binding, to have been made “in writing” and to have been “signed” for all purposes and that any electronic or other record of any such agreement or communication and of any Execution or Transaction will be deemed to be in “writing”, valid and authentic for all purposes.
+(g) Broker agrees that this Agreement and any Executions using the Website will be deemed to be legally binding, to have been made “in writing” and to have been “signed” for all purposes and that any electronic or other record of any such agreement or communication and of any Execution or Transaction will be deemed to be in “writing”, valid and authentic for all purposes.
 Broker will not contest the legally binding nature, validity or enforceability of this Agreement or any Execution or Transaction completed using the Website based on the fact that it has been effected by “clicking” on the designated spaces and expressly waives any and all rights it may have to assert any such defense or claim.

 (h) The Website may provide links to and may post information obtained from certain internet sites sponsored and maintained by third parties.
 Enron is providing access to such links and such information through the Website solely as a convenience to Broker.
 Enron makes no representations or warranties concerning the content of such sites, or the accuracy of information obtained therefrom.
 The fact that access to such sites is provided within the Website does not constitute any endorsement, authorization or sponsorship of such sites by Enron, and such sponsors do not endorse, authorize or sponsor the Website.
 Broker understands and agrees that it will use or rely on such sites and information solely at its own risk and that Enron does not grant Broker any rights in respect of such sites or information.